JupiterSabre/Cyclone_Phase3/README.md

 WHAT - This projct uses Python, Bootstrap, SQLAlchemy, Flask, (and Jinja???)

-HOW - One database, 3 Class Object Oriented Program
+HOW - One database, 3 Class Object Oriented Program (Many to many relationship)

     THIS PROJECT IS USING BOOTSTRAP, SQLALCHEMY, AND FLASK TEMPLATES - HOLD HTML FILES